 Opened in March 2011, this new build house is located on the outskirts of Pencader in a small cul-de-sac.
 This residential home is registered for four people.
 Gelynnen has 4 bedrooms on the first floor, two of which offer en-suite facilities.
 The house has been finished to the highest standards and has been decorated in a neutral colour throughout.
 On long-term placement, service users are encouraged to add their own personal touches to their own rooms, including choice of colour and provision for redecorating and use of their own personal possessions to make the room their own personal space.
 All rooms and facilities are clearly sign posted in written, pictorial and tactile formats for ease of access and orientation.

-The kitchen boasts a high quality finish with a selection of solid oak units, granite work spaces and wooden flooring with all modern appliances, an area all service users will enjoy using to prepare their meals with the support and assistance of staff many of whom have food hygiene training.
-A Large dining table is situated in front of patio doors, to provide a relaxing place for communal dining.
+The kitchen boasts a high quality finish with a selection of solid oak units, generous work spaces and wooden flooring with all modern appliances; an area all service users will enjoy using to prepare their meals with the support and assistance of staff, all of whom have food hygiene training.
+A large dining table is situated in front of patio doors, to provide a relaxing place for communal dining.

-The ground floor offers homely and comfortable communal spaces; a roomy living room with the latest digital TV and DVD facilities, a well equipped games room that includes Nintendo Wii and Xbox, table football, board games and a professional Karaoke machine, as well as a large kitchen and dining room.
+The ground floor offers homely and comfortable communal spaces; a roomy living room with the latest digital TV and DVD facilities, as well as a large kitchen and dining room.